-Family Services Ottawa Accountability, Confidentiality and Accessibility
+Family Services Ottawa Accountability, Privacy, and Confidentiality

 Family Services Ottawa believes that equitable participation by all creates strong, healthy, and vibrant work environments and communities.
 We acknowledge that discrimination and oppression exist in our society and are violations of human rights and an abuse of power.

 Consistent with our mission and values, we believe that discrimination is an act of oppression which affects the way people view the world around them.
 This often shapes the perceptions of who is included and who is excluded.
-Acts of discrimination and oppression are not tolerated by this agency and immediate steps will be taken to address any and all allegations of discrimination and oppression.
+Acts of discrimination and oppression are not tolerated by this organization and immediate steps will be taken to address any and all allegations of discrimination and oppression.

 Family Services Ottawa makes a commitment to providing services, establishing procedures and maintaining a work environment in which differences are respected and actively embraced as a source of strength in diversity.